Class of 2014

 Chas spent two Hesburgh-Yusko summers in Northern Uganda, working with an NGO that installs solar-powered computers and brings internet access to remote villages and former refugee camps.
 He spent another summer in Madison, Wisconsin, interning for an electronic medical records company and working on a tool that allows physicians to discover geographically relevant medical trends.

-After graduation, he began working on a data science platform in Chicago as a software engineer at a startup called Civis Analytics.
+Chas now works on a data science platform in Chicago as a senior software engineer at a startup called Civis Analytics.

 - Areas of Study: Anthropology; Portuguese; Glynn Family Honors Program